 Kyoto is one of the most visited destinations in Japan, thanks to its fascinating monuments, architecture, and gardens.
-Among many outstanding examples, the most famous one is the Kinkakuji temple, or often known as the Golden Pavilion.
+Among many outstanding examples, the most famous is the Kinkakuji temple, often known as the Golden Pavilion.

 About Kinkakuji Temple Kyoto